usaid-cs/yesterday-i-learned/random.md

 1. It is impossible to buy cheap quinoa because the import price is [10x](https://en.wikipedia.org/wiki/Quinoa) that of wheat.
 1. "Forthwith" means "immediately". ["I shall ejaculate with utmost force forthwith"](https://www.reddit.com/r/AskReddit/comments/70nau7/what_was_it_like_the_first_time_you_gave_a_blow/dn4skim/) means "I nuttin".
 1. Avoid sushi places on Monday mornings and afternoons.
 Food prepared at that time is usually made with leftovers from the week before.
-1. Easter Island belongs to Chile ("annexed in 1888").
-It is at the middle of ~~nowhere~~ the Pacific ocean.
 1. La Croix in America suddenly becomes La Croy, much like Lingerie in American comes Lingeray.
 1. [Once it's on your social media, you can see other people seeing you see something wonderful, and that'll bring you real joy.](https://www.youtube.com/watch?v=S1zJPuow8ps)
 1. The [Georgian architectural style](https://en.wikipedia.org/wiki/Georgian_architecture) is marked by symmetry.
 Even the inside of a house may be symmetrical.